Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Introduction

-As demonstrated in \citet{nakamura2021neural,zang2022machine} and later in this work, the NN controller trained by the vanilla supervised-learning-based approach does not perform well even when both the training error and testing error on collected datasets are fairly small.
+As demonstrated in \citet{nakamura2021neural,zang2022machine,zhao2022offline}, NN controllers trained by the vanilla supervised-learning-based approach can perform poorly even when both the training error and test error on collected datasets are fairly small.
 Some existing works attribute this phenomenon to the fact that the learned controller may deteriorate badly at some difficult initial states even though the error is small in the average sense.
-Several adaptive sampling strategies regarding the initial points are hence proposed for improvement.
-For example, \citet{nakamura2021adaptive} propose to sample initial points with large gradients of the approximated value function since the value function around these points tend to be steep and hard to learn. \citet{landry21seagul} propose an adversarial method to add initial points with large gaps between learned values and optimal values.
-However, these existing sampling methods all focus on choosing optimal paths according to different initial points and ignore the effect of dynamics.
-This is an issue since the paths controlled by the NN will deviate from the optimal paths further and further over time due to the accumulation of the error.
-As we will show in Section \ref{sec:prob_quadrotor}, applying adaptive sampling only on initial points is insufficient for solving the challenging problems.
+Several adaptive sampling methods regarding the initial points are hence proposed (see Section \ref{sec:compare} for a detailed discussion).
+However, these methods all focus on choosing optimal paths according to different initial points and ignore the effect of dynamics.
+This is an issue since the paths controlled by the NN will deviate from the optimal paths further and further over time due to the accumulation of errors.
+As shown in Section \ref{sec:prob_quadrotor}, applying adaptive sampling only on initial points is insufficient to solve challenging problems.